platformio/platformio-docs/migration.rst

 External Configuration Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To simplify a project configuration process, PlatformIO Core 4.0 adds support for external :ref:`projectconf`.
+To simplify the project configuration process, PlatformIO Core 4.0 adds support for external :ref:`projectconf`.
 Yes!
 You can finally extend one configuration file with another or with a list of them.
 The cool feature is a support for Unix shell-style wildcards.
 So, you can dynamically generate :ref:`projectconf` files or load bunch of them from a folder.
-See :ref:`projectconf_pio_extra_configs` option for details and a simple example below,
+See :ref:`projectconf_pio_extra_configs` option for details and a simple example
+below:

 *Base "platformio.ini"*